 Suzy Horne works on research and evaluation across many sam-culture projects.
-A long standing member of the sam team, Suzy manages finance and administration for sam-culture and also contributes to evaluation reports, survey development and analysis, conference and event management, marketing campaigns and database development.
+A long standing member of the sam team, Suzy manages finance and administration for sam-culture and also contributes to evaluation reports, survey development and analysis, conference and event management and marketing campaigns.

-Mel Larsen’s 24 year career in arts and culture includes working as Administrator for touring company Black Mime Theatre and as Marketing Officer for Talawa Theatre Company before joining A.R.T.S. consultancy.
+Mel Larsen’s 30 year career in arts and culture began with her role as Administrator for touring company Black Mime Theatre and as Marketing Officer for Talawa Theatre Company before joining A.R.T.S. consultancy.
 Here she conducted feasibility research on several audience development agencies and major new building and refurbishment projects including the Peckham Library, London.